XhoanaShkajoti/CI2024_project-work/src/README.md

 - **Mutation and Crossover**
   - Various mutation mechanisms are implemented.
 Replaced a subtree with a new one (`mutate_subtree`) or modify a single node (`mutate_single_node`) in the selected parent tree;
   - Combine two different trees for generating new offsprings.
 This allows the algorithm to explore new regions in the search space, encouraging exploration instead of exploitation.
+- **Other Strategies**
+  - Probabilistic collapsing, collapsing produces equivalent formulas to the one in the beggining , just prunes branches and reduces depth.
+  - Take over detection is applied for when an individual takes over most of the population, the population is trimmed and subsituted with new individuals.

 ## How it works
 - **Initialization**